-After you've completed the interview for your Nolo's Living Trust, you're almost done – but you still have several absolutely vital steps to take care of.
+After you've completed the WillMaker interview for your living trust, you're almost done – but you still have several absolutely vital steps to take care of.
 You must print out your living trust document, sign it, have it notarized, and transfer your property into the trust.
 Here is information about signing and storing your document.

 We provide instructions for Transferring Property to the Trust in a separate article.

 When you've printed out the trust document, take plenty of time to read it.
 Carefully.
 Make sure it says what you want it to say.
 Check to be sure you have: